 What if I only need Sweet 16 Insurance for one day?

-With Thimble, you can get flexible event coverage for as short of a period as an hour or up to two weeks.
+With Thimble, you can get flexible event coverage for as short of a period as an hour or up to five days.
 That way, you’ll have sufficient coverage during the set-up and breakdown of the event.

 How can I get a Certificate of Insurance to show the venue?